onnoowl/personal-site/README.md

 - **Reinforcement Learning**: Trained an AlphaGO based A.I. to play a strategic board game called Pentago
 - **GPU Iter**: Built a Rust GPU compute library that focussed on usability and efficiency
 - **Beer Money**: Co-founded an LLC and launched an odd jobs marketplace app \& website for students built with Elixir
+- **Neat-Ex**: An Elixir implementation for the NEAT artificial intelligence algorithm
+- **A Lonely Journey**: Play as a space probe exploring the solar system.
+Features realistic orbital physics.

 </div>